briandconnelly/BEACONToolkit/csv/doc/csv.md

     lum_data <- read.csv('luminescence.csv')

 But if we take a look at this data, we can see there is a problem.
-The `head` function will list the first few rows of a dataset, and it is often good practice to always run this just to make sure there were no problems importing the data.
+The `head` function will list the first few rows of a data set, and it is often good practice to always run this just to make sure there were no problems importing the data.
 Running `summary` will give you some statistical summaries of the data, which is good for making sure the min and max values of your data make